Study of Flat Spectrum Radio Quasars and BL Lacertae Objects as Sources of Diffusive Ultra High-Energy Cosmic Rays: Flux of UHECRs

 For the mixed composition case, we draw Fig.~\ref{mixed1} for the fluxes along with the mean depths of shower maximum $\langle X_\text{max}\rangle$ as predicted by our theoretical calculations.
 The nuclear abundance of p, He, N, Si and Fe is mentioned at the top of the plots.
-Since we use two different AGN source population, so we get two different separation distance in fitting the numerical results with Auger and TA data.
-The corresponding values of the source separation distances are $160$ kpc and $0.2$ Mpc for FSRQs and BL Lac objects, respectively.
+Since we use two different AGN source population, so we get two different separation distance in fitting the numerical results with Auger and TA data \citep{bergmanepj}.
 The depth of the shower maximum, $X_\text{max}$, is determined using a parametrization based on air shower physics \citep{Auger2010, gaisser1990}.
 For a nucleus with mass number $A$ and energy $E$, it is expressed as \citep{Auger2010, gaisser1990}.

 where $X_0$ and $\nu$ are parameters influenced by hadronic interactions \citep{Auger2010}.
 In our analysis, we have used the values as $X_0 = 700\, \text{g cm}^{-2}$ and $\nu = 50\, \text{g cm}^{-2}$ \citep{gaisser1990, gaisser2016}.